 And if no others have fuel-cells…

 Ford is proving to be no fool, as it recently made friends with the Renault and Nissan alliance — Daimler is also joining the group.
-The four automakers have come together to develop their own fuel-cell technology for vehicles.
+The four automakers have come together to develop their own fuel-cell for vehicles.

 Developing new technologies is an expensive endeavor, and in the weakened European market, companies may be more hesitant when spending their money.
-The new partnership between Renault, Nissan, Ford, and Daimler will help defray the individual costs of producing the fuel-cell technology.
+The new partnership between Renault, Nissan, Ford, and Daimler will defray the individual costs of producing the fuel-cell technology.
 More importantly, the automakers could have road models ready as early as 2017, which would put them out sooner than BMW’s current time-frame.

 It would be one thing for Ford to come out with a fuel-cell-powered car within the next four years — it would certainly help in the competition with the Chevrolet Volt and Toyota Prius — but it would be another thing for Ford to incorporate the technology into the struggling Lincoln brand.
 Considering the 2017 date, a fuel-cell-powered Lincoln could help the brand make a comeback against BMW and Toyota’s Lexus.